omeka/classic-enduser/docs/Content/TagsUpdate.md

 To delete a tag:

--   Choose the tag you wish to delete from the select menu
+-   Choose the tag you wish to delete from the select menu.
 -   Select the X to the right of the tag.
 -   A window will open with the question, "Are you sure?"
 -   Click Delete, and that tag is permanently deleted across your Omeka items.
 (If you change your mind, close the query window by clicking on the X in the upper right hand corner.)